 - Intensive Dietary Management (IDM) Coaching Program

 After being off of Forxiga for two weeks, I noticed that the the Dawn Phenomenon seems more pronounced and taking longer to wear off.
 Others on a fat-adapted (eg, ketogenic) diet have also reported a similar situation and some describe it as psysiological insulin resistance.
 This is occuring because the liver is responding to waking hormonal changes and "dumping" glycogen into the bloodstream to boost serum glucose.
 Dr Ben Bikman (see Diet Doctor Podcast #35 @ 13:04) states he believes this situation is "glucose intolerance" rather than insulin resistance because psysiologially the body will respond to an influx of insulin.
 With glucose intolerance (aka carbohydrate intolerance), hyperinsulinemia is NOT present and the pancreas does not appear to be responding to the endogenous glucose produced by the liver.
 This has also been described as "Adaptive Glucose Sparing" because, although the liver raises serum glucose from the Dawn Phenomenon, tissues have been adapted to using ketones and no-longer require as much glucose for fuel.
 2Fit Docs explain that high morning glucose on a low-carb diet is normal and healthy (see High Glucose on Keto Diet - Adaptive Glucose Sparing).
 Since gluconeogenesis is demand-driven, I expect that the Dawn Phenomenon will diminish over time.
-As my focus is to become insulin sensitive and this can only be done by minimizing insulin levels, I am going to continue with LCHF diet and see where it takes me.
+As my focus is to become insulin sensitive and this can only be done by minimizing insulin levels, I am going to continue with time-restricted, LCHF diet and see where it takes me.

 |2015-10||Diagnosed diabetic, prescribed Metformin and Januvia|